Ari-Zerner/moving-sale/README.md

 4. Open a web browser and go to `http://localhost:8000`

 Your website should now be visible and reflect any changes you've made to the content.

+## Deploying to Netlify

+This website is set up to be easily deployed on Netlify.
+When you push changes to the main branch of the connected GitHub repository, Netlify will automatically deploy the updates.